He Has Not Yet Begun to Fight

 He's not yet begun to fight

-They would rue this day
+They would all rue this day

 Those who challenged Jones's might

-Gun and blade are drawn
+Gun and blade are fiercely drawn

 Free men face death with courage

-Friends and brothers gone
+Friends and brothers soon are gone

 Those who survive are savage

-Pushing to the brink
+Pushing past all to the brink

-All efforts made to destroy
+Every effort made to destroy

-None can hear or think
+None can bear to hear or think

-Yet fate would favor these boys
+Yet fate would favor these brave boy

-A stroke of luck came
+A stroke of luck then came

-A stray grenade met its mark
+A stray grenade that met its mark

-Soon to light a flame
+Soon to light up a great flame

-And end the fight with a spark
+And end the fight with a fierce spark

-And they said he brought freedom
+And they said that he brought freedom

-To all the high seas
+To all the Atlantic's highborn seas

-Sorely did the sea need him
+And sorely did they need him

-A pirate they say
+A pirate some say

 The Terror of the English